MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 >>> app.Query(c=>c.Class("WKWebView"))
 ```

-## Interacting with DOM Elements in a web view control
+## Interacting with DOM Elements in a webview control
-Once the web view has been isolated, there are two main API's for interacting with DOM elements:
+Once the webview has been isolated, there are two main APIs for interacting with DOM elements:

-* **CSS** &ndash; This API uses CSS selectors to locate DOM elements displayed by the web view.
+* **CSS** &ndash; This API uses CSS selectors to locate DOM elements displayed by the webview.
-* **XPath** &ndash; UITest can use XPath expressions to locate DOM elements in the web view.
+* **XPath** &ndash; UITest can use XPath expressions to locate DOM elements in the webview.

 The XPath API, which more powerful is also more complicated to use.
 In general, preference should be given to the CSS API, and the XPath API used when necessary.

 ### CSS
-It is possible to match HTML elements using the [AppQuery.Css](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.Css#Xamarin_UITest_Queries_AppQuery_Css_System_String_) method.
+It's possible to match HTML elements using the [AppQuery.Css](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.Css#Xamarin_UITest_Queries_AppQuery_Css_System_String_) method.
 This method takes a CSS selector and will return an array of all HTML elements that match.
 Functionally, this API is the same on Android and iOS.

 For example, the following Android activity contains an [`android.webkit.WebView`](https://docs.microsoft.com/dotnet/api/Android.Webkit.WebView/):

 [ ![WebView on an Android device](./images/webviews-android-01-sml.png)](./images/webviews-android-01.png#lightbox)

-This snippet shows how to locate all H1 DOM elements in the web view:
+This snippet shows how to locate all H1 DOM elements in the webview:

 ```text
 >>> app.Query(c=>c.Css("H1"))